Type of qualification

 - Some courses are restricted against each other because their content is similar.
 This means you can only choose one of the offered courses to study and credit to your qualification.

 Compulsory courses (Choose 120 credits from)

 Course code: 179740 Social Service Supervision: Theory and Practice credits 30

-Course code: 179742 Learning in Social Service Supervision credits 30
+Course code: 179742 Learning and Decolonisation in Supervision credits 30

-An advanced study of learning in social service supervision including identity development in both the supervisor and the person supervised.View full course details
+An advanced study in learning and decolonising in supervision, including identity journeys.View full course details

 Course code: 179743 Clinical Supervision credits 30

-An advanced study of selected theoretical models and clinical supervision skills in professional practice.View full course details
+An advanced study of clinical supervision in professional practice.View full course details

 Fees and scholarships